scaars10/scaars10.github.io/posts/scalable-learning.md

 While surveying existing solutions, HDF5 appeared repeatedly as a common and well-established choice for large datasets.
 In theory, it promised structure, compression, and convenience.
 In practice, it introduced trade-offs that made it a poor fit for high-throughput training.

-**Lesson:** HDF5 is excellent for archival and portability, but painful for concurrent, high-throughput deep learning—especially on Windows.
+**Lesson:** HDF5 is excellent for archival and portability, but painful for concurrent, high-throughput deep learning, especially on Windows.

 1. **The “GIL” of Data Access**
    Although HDF5 itself is implemented in C, most Python bindings (such as `h5py`) rely on coarse-grained internal locking to ensure safety.
 With multiple `DataLoader` workers, reads frequently contend on a single lock, effectively serializing access and negating the benefits of parallelism.